 3. Requests for undergraduate travel are permitted if the travel is associated with conducting the research/creative activity.
 Proposals requesting conference travel funds only are allowed, but have lower funding priority.

 4. Proposed budgets should not exceed $3,500 ($3,000 from the College and $500 from the VPR to support travel to present research at academic conferences).
 Applicants are encouraged to seek a match from departmental or program funds if appropriate.
 Fund matches must be noted on the submitted budget worksheet.

 5. Proposals that fail to follow the guidelines outlined in this document will be denied.

 6. Faculty and students who accept funds agree to have their projects communicated via social and other media and to write a thank you letter to donors who provide gifts to support undergraduate research and creative activities.
-Please work with Tanya Butler (tanya.butler@UND.edu), Engagement Coordinator for the College of Arts & Sciences, to disseminate information about your project.
+Please work with Tanya Butler (tanya.butler@UND.edu), Outreach Manager for the College of Arts & Sciences, to disseminate information about your project.

 - Cover sheet: Complete the cover sheet.